-Journal of Pharmacy Management - Oct 2020
+Journal of Pharmacy Management - Jan 2021

 ).
 The JoPM aims to follow the ‘Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals’ published by the International Committee of Medical Journal Editors (ICMJE) and known as ‘The Uniform Requirements’ and the Committee on Publication Ethics (COPE) ‘Code of Conduct’.
 PEER REVIEW/CLINICAL CONSULTANCY NETWORK The JoPM has a network of persons available to provide advice and undertake peer review of articles.
 Material that appears in the Best Practice and, as appropriate, the Clarion Call sections will have been subject to peer review.
-The emphasis in the JoPM is on disseminating best practice through good quality publications.
-The aim of the peer review process is to provide advice on the suitability of an article for publication as well as constructive comment to assist authors, where appropriate, to develop their paper to a publishable standard.
-Peer review is conducted on a single blind basis and authors are not informed of the name(s) of Peer Reviewers.
-Peer Reviewers are required to declare any conflicts of interest they have regarding a particular manuscript and to exclude themselves from the peer review process if these could significantly complicate their review or inappropriately bias their opinion.
-Manuscripts are treated as confidential and it is a requirement that Peer Reviewers do not share or discuss it with colleagues.
-It is a requirement that Peer Reviewers should not use knowledge of the work they are reviewing before its publication to further their own interests.
-Peer Reviewers provide advice to the Editor-in-Chief.
-Where there is a significant variation of views at least one other Peer Reviewer may be contacted for advice before a final-decision is made regarding the outcome for the manuscript.
-The Editor-in-Chief is ultimately responsible for the selection of all content.
-COMMUNICATION CHANNELS A learned journal should open its pages to scholarly debate and we hope that readers will share their views and questions in the following ways.
-LINKEDIN Readers who use LinkedIn may like to know that there is a JoPM LinkedIn Group.
+The peer review process is a form of quality control and advises on the suitability of an article for publication as well as constructive comment to assist authors, where appropriate, to develop their paper to a publishable standard.
+Authors are not informed of the name(s) of Peer Reviewers.
+Peer Reviewers are required to declare any conflicts of interest they have regarding a particular manuscript and to recuse themselves if these could complicate their review or inappropriately bias their opinion.
+Manuscripts are treated as confidential.
+It is a requirement that Peer Reviewers do not share or discuss it with colleagues, nor use knowledge of the work they are reviewing before its publication to further their own interests.
+Peer Reviewers provide advice to the Editor-in-Chief, who is ultimately responsible for the selection of all content.
+COMMUNICATION CHANNELS A learned journal should open its pages to scholarly debate and constructive comment and we hope that readers will share their views and questions in the following ways.
+LINKEDIN There is a JoPM LinkedIn Group.
 It is a closed group but everyone who requests the JoPM will be permitted to join.
-Readers are encouraged to comment upon and discuss items about pharmacy practice.
 TWITTER Readers are encouraged to follow Pharmacy Management on @pharman to use our dedicated Twitter hashtag #(jopm).
 CORRESPONDENCE Please submit your correspondence to the Correspondence Editor (

 All rights reserved.
 No part of this publication may be reproduced, in any form or by any means, electronic, mechanical, photocopying, recording or otherwise without the prior permission of Pharman Limited.
 The views represented in the Journal are those of authors and not necessarily those of the Editor or Pharmacy Management.
 Pharman Ltd is not responsible for the content or accuracy of commercially generated material (e.g. advertisements, sponsored articles) but has the expectation that the originators of such material will ensure that it meets the requirements of the ABPI ‘Code of Practice for the Pharmaceutical Industry’ or other relevant guidance.
 Prescribing Information may be amended subsequent to publication of the journal so it is important to always consult the latest available version.
 Although great care has been taken to ensure the accuracy and completeness of the information contained in this publication, Pharman Limited nor any of its authors, contributors, employees or advisors is able to accept any legal liability for any consequential loss or damage, however caused, arising as a result of any actions taken on the basis of the information contained in this publication.
 Pharman Ltd is not responsible for the content of material that is available through hyperlinks.
 Efforts have been made to ensure that there is no infringement of copyright but please provide notification if any infringement is suspected.
 Pharman Limited welcomes requests for reproduction of the publication, in particular for educational purposes.
 Please contact the publishing office for information.
 Copyright© Pharman Limited The above composite logo is a registered Trade Mark owned by the publishers Pharman Limited.

 Made with FlippingBook